keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/deployment_helm/index.md

 ## User Managed deployments (experimental)

-*Note: This feature is currently marked as experimental.
+:warning: *Note, that this feature is currently marked as experimental.
 Hence, expect various enhancements and/or changes in future releases of Keptn.*

-If the deployment strategy of a stage in the [shipyard](https://github.com/keptn/examples/blob/0.8.0/onboarding-carts/shipyard.yaml) is configured as `deploymentstrategy: user_managed`, the provided helm chart will be deployed without any modification and applied as it is.
+If the deployment strategy of a stage in the [shipyard](https://github.com/keptn/examples/blob/0.8.0/onboarding-carts/shipyard.yaml) is configured as `deploymentstrategy: user_managed`, the provided Helm chart will be deployed without any modification and applied as it is.

-Assuming that you've created a project from a shipyard file containing a stage with `deploymentstrategy: user_managed`,you need to:
+Assuming that you've created a project from a shipyard file containing a stage with `deploymentstrategy: user_managed`, you need to:

 (1) create a service in your stage:
 ```
-keptn create service <service-name> --project <proejct-name>
+keptn create service <service-name> --project <project-name>
 ```
 (2) add your desired Helm chart to each stage:
 ```
 keptn add-resource --project=<project-name> --service=<service-name> --all-stages --resource=<your-helm-chart.tgz> --resourceUri=helm/<service-name>.tgz
 ```
 (3) send an event to trigger the delivery of your service:
 ```
 keptn send event --file=./delivery.json
 ```
-where the content of `delvier.json` looks something like:
+where the content of `delivery.json` looks something like:

 ```
 {